LightHardt/snake_game/README.md

 ## Release

-There is a Windows executable posted in Releases as well
+There is a Windows and Linux executable posted in Releases as well